vietphan90vn/poe2-trade-copy-item-chrome-extension/README.md

 6. The extension will now be loaded and visible in the extensions bar.

-7. Click on the extension icon to open the popup and interact with it.
+7. Navigate to the Path of Exile 2 trade page, and the extension will automatically add copy buttons to the items.

 ## Features

-- Add copy button in the left side of items in Path of Exile 2 trade page
+- Adds a copy button to the left side of items on the Path of Exile 2 trade page.
-- Click copy to copy content of this item to clipboard
+- Clicking the copy button copies the item's details to the clipboard.
+- The copied data is formatted for compatibility with Path of Building.